laiheng001/RmsdXNA/README.md

     python 1_process_receptor.py -receptor path/to/receptor

-2a.Perform docking of ligands onto receptor at a position using rDock and obtain .csv file containing the path to the ligand and receptor and the rDock score of the poses.
+2. a) Perform docking of ligands onto receptor at a position using rDock and obtain .csv file containing the path to the ligand and receptor and the rDock score of the poses.

     python 2_local_dock.py -receptor path/to/receptor -folder_lig directory/to/docking/library/ -folder_dock output/directory/ -x xcenter -y ycenter -z zcenter -n_poses 100 -ncpus no_of_core

-2b.
-If reference docking is preferred, use the command below
+2. b) If reference docking is preferred, use the command below

     python 2_ref_dock.py -receptor path/to/receptor -ref path/to/reference_ligand -folder_dock output/directory/ -n_poses 100 -ncpus no_of_core